 Student Financial Services has financial advisors and budgeting tools to help you during your time at York.
 In addition, there are support services related to financial aid available for Schulich students that can be obtained through Student Services & International Relations.

 Entrance Scholarships are based on final grades.
 Applicants are automatically considered for the York University Entrance Scholarship.
-An application is not necessary.
+An application is not required.

 A complete listing of York University entrance scholarships and awards, application requirements and deadline dates may be viewed on the Future Students website.

 Click here for scholarships and awards available to incoming BBA/iBBA students.
 Admitted applicants are considered for Schulich entrance awards based on their academic performance and supplementary application.
 An application is not required.

 We are dedicated to making your transition to Canada a smooth one and look forward to welcoming you to Schulich and Toronto.
 The information and links below will help you prepare for your arrival and first few days in Toronto.

 Our International student orientation provides important information including information on studying and working in Canada, Canadian culture, finances and banking, and health insurance.
 It also provides an opportunity for new international students to meet fellow international classmates and current students.